BenJneB/StudUCLouvain_ionic-v4/README.md

 ### Prerequisites
-Download nodejs from https://nodejs.org/en/download/current/ It will install `node` and `npm`
+- Download nodejs from https://nodejs.org/en/download/current/ It will install `node` and `npm`
 ```bash
 node -v
  - should be >= 10.0.0
 npm -v
  - should be >= 6.0.0
 ```

+- For iOS, update XCode version to 8.0 or higher

 ### Launch on browser